 6. Orthodontic or Not

 Some parents prefer to give their babies orthodontic pacifiers.
 They help to ensure your baby’s mouth develops properly.
-Developing pacifier mouth is a concern for some parents, so be sure to speak to your dentist if you’re worried.
+Developing a pacifier mouth is a concern for some parents, so be sure to speak to your dentist if you think you are having trouble.

 Frequently Asked Questions